-5 Conclusions
+5. Conclusions

 In this paper we presented a feature based method for human activity recognition.
 The features that we extract stem from automatically detected salient points and contain static information concerning the moving body parts of the subjects as well as dynamic information concerning the activities.
 We used the extracted features in order to recover the pose and the short-term motion of the subject in a 'bag of verbs' approach.
-Our results show that our representation is able to recover the kind of motion performed in a variety of different cases.
-Furthermore, our preliminary experiments show that our system is able to generalize well and handle unknown classes, which do not contribute to the creation of the utilized codebook at all.
+Our results show that our representation is able to recover in a consistent way the kind of motion performed in a variety of different classes.

 Our future directions include additional experiments in order to determine the robustness of the proposed method in more challenging scenarios, like in the presence of dynamic background or moving camera.
-Furthermore, we intend to implement different, more efficient methods for codebook creation.
+In addition, we intend to conduct experiments on the generality of our descriptors, that is, their ability to represent unknown classes that are not used for the creation of the codebook and compare them with descriptors that are currently the state of the art in the field, like the ones of [3], [7] and [13].
+Finally, we intend to implement different, more efficient methods for codebook creation, like the ERC forests of [12].